Serafimova/delicious-pasta/README.md

 - Recipes - visible for Guest and Registered users;

 - Details - visible for Registered users;
-    - Edit and Delete buttons to every offer - visible for the User, who created the offer;
+    - Edit and Delete buttons to every recipe - visible for the User, who created the recipe;
-    - Like button to every offer - visible for User, who is not creator of the Recipe;
+    - Like button to every recipe - visible for User, who is not creator of the Recipe;
     - Comments and Create comment - visible for both User and Creator;

 - About - visible for Guest and Registered users;